-- A new bridge at the Fourteen Locks which provides an alternative route for walkers, cyclists and people of all abilities into the centre and beyond. - Construction of an off-road route from Bassaleg Road along Gaer Fort connecting to Wells Close, providing a link from last year's work at Coed Melyn.
+- Ongoing canal redevelopment including a new bridge at the Fourteen Locks providing alternative route for walkers, cyclists and people of all abilities into the centre and beyond. - Resurfacing work along the canal from Fourteen Locks to Caerphilly boundary, development of Bettws / Malpas section and sealing of stank boards. - Construction of an off-road route from Bassaleg Road along Gaer Fort connecting to Wells Close, providing a link from last year's work at Coed Melyn.
 The route will also use low level lighting which was designed with the environment in mind and to minimise the effects of the lighting on wildlife. - An off-road option for pedestrians and cyclists to cross the SDR including a new unsegregated over bridge using Monkey Island.
-Improving this route will provide safe and inclusive access directly to and from the city centre. - Improving the route in Tredegar Park, through the pedestrian subway to provide a link to the old golf course by the A48.
+Improving this route will provide safe and inclusive access directly to and from the city centre - Improving the route in Tredegar Park, through the pedestrian subway to provide a link to the old golf course by the A48.
 The route will also use low level lighting.
 Within this route we have provided cycle storage and a cycle pump which will be the standard at all eligible routes. - The wheels for all project, in collaboration with Newport Live, has been coupled with the active travel scheme and has enabled Tredegar Park to both provide excellent facilities for its disabled users whilst upgrading the public right of way.
-Newport Live have also been brought into the scheme to run the wheels for all facilities and went live on the 9 June 2021. - improvements along Corporation Road to make the road safer for cyclists and pedestrians. - Introducing 20mph Streets across several residential streets to improve safety for all road users and pedestrians.
+Newport Live have also been brought into the scheme to run the wheels for all facilities and went live on the 9 June 2021. - improvements along Corporation Road to make the road safer for cyclists and pedestrians.

+Introducing 20mph Streets across several residential streets to improve safety for all road users and pedestrians.